 With past performances by Frankie Valli and the Four Season, Tony Orlando, the Pointer Sisters, Blood Sweat & Tears, Zack Brown Band, The Monkees, Leann Rimes, Tito Jackson, Becky G., Jesse McCartney, The Imagination Movers and so many more you know Family Gras offers such a variety of talent each year the entire family can enjoy!

-If you are new to Baton Rouge and or Louisiana, the only place you should avoid with kids is the French Quarter.
+If you are new to Louisiana, the only place you should avoid with kids is the French Quarter.
 It’s best to see the parades when they begin on St. Charles Avenue near Napoleon, since parades can go on well into the night by the end of the parade route.
 The Garden District are of St. Charles is also family area where you will see many families enjoying the day and planting themselves to see the parades.

 On Fat Tuesday, visitors are encouraged to join the local tradition of masking.
 Zulu, an African American parade, leads the long day of parades on Fat Tuesday, Mardi Gras itself.
-Children scramble for the much desired coconuts handed down by float riders.
+Children scramble for the much-desired coconuts handed down by float riders.